vdao26/Spotify-Global-Trends/README.md

 column to do our analysis later.

 ## The Problem
--Spotify tends only to recommend familiar artists and genres to listeners -There is a lack of exposure for local and regional artists worldwide
+- Spotify tends only to recommend familiar artists and genres to listeners
+- There is a lack of exposure for local and regional artists worldwide

 Dataset we will use - https://www.kaggle.com/datasets/hkapoor/spotify-top-songs-by-country-may-2020